The Privacy Rights Clearinghouse does not perform background checks.

 Where do commercial screening companies get their criminal history records?

 A number of companies, called aggregators, assemble criminal records information from courts and other publicly available data sources.
 By collecting and combining these data sources, commercial screening companies have amassed databases consisting of millions of criminal records files.
-The PRC provides a list of the major aggregators of criminal records information, although this is not a complete list.

 How do FBI and commercial screenings differ?